Premier Grade with Madame Roadman and Madame Alexia

 Behavior Management: We both believe that having high behavior expectations (listening to others at appropriate times, using an inside voice, etc.) will allow for us to have a healthy learning environment.

 Relationship: We believe the teacher-student relationship is very important, as are student relationships.
-We have spent the past week and a half doing ice breakers, group activities and get to know you activities so we can all learn a little about each other, bond as a group, and make a community in our classroom.
+We have spent the first week and a half doing ice breakers, group activities and get to know you activities so we can all learn a little about each other, bond as a group, and make a community in our classroom.
 If we have a community in our room then we are all happier, feel safe, and learn better.

 Cooperative Groups: We have the students seated in groups.
 We believe group work is very important.
 Students work in pairs and in groups daily.
 They learn to listen, take turns, compromise and socialize.